yogacat/todo-list/README.md

 Most of the functionality is covered by tests in the service, that is why I am doing very minimalistic testing of the controller.

+Please be aware that the application starts on port `8066` because I have other services running on `8080` and I would like to avoid conflicts on my machine.
+The database also does not use the standard port for the same reason.

 ## Tech stack

 - Java 17